 - Red wine

-Tobacco Products Smoking, chewing, or other use of tobacco products stains the teeth.
+Tobacco Products Smoking, chewing, or other uses of tobacco products stain the teeth.
 Further, these products are all associated with various possible health risks, including cancer and heart disease.

 Nicotine, tar, and other staining compounds in tobacco penetrate into the millions of tiny pores in the teeth.
 Chronic use of tobacco can stain the teeth deeper than the enamel, into the dentin underneath.